 Never heard of a Dark Sucker?
 Well, for years it has been believed that electric bulbs emit light.
 However, recent information from Silicon Hell has proven otherwise.
 Electric bulbs don’t emit light, they suck dark.
 Thus they should be called Dark Suckers!

 The basis of the dark sucker theory is that electric bulbs suck dark.
 Take, for example, the dark suckers in the room where you are.
 There is less dark right next to them than there is elsewhere.
-The larger the dark sucker, the greater its capacity to suck dark.
-For example the large devices on a football pitch have a much greater capacity than the ones in this room.
+The larger the dark sucker, the greater it’s capacity to suck dark.
+For example, the large devices on a football pitch have a much greater capacity than the ones in this room.

-Unfortunately, these primitive dark suckers have a very limited range.
-There are also portable dark suckers.
+Unfortunately, these primitive suckers have a very limited range.
+There are also portable anti-black devices.
 The bulbs in these can’t handle all of the dark by themselves and must be aided by a dark storage unit.
 A common example of this is your everyday rechargeable battery.
 When the dark storage unit is full, it must be either emptied or replaced before the portable dark sucker can operate again.
 This is achieved by simply recharging the battery.
 At an atomic level, this removes the dark from the battery.
 This, in turn, returns the battery to full power.

 Dark Has Mass